daos-stack/terraform-ibm-daos/examples/daos_cluster/README.md

   1. Go to [Users](https://cloud.ibm.com/iam/users)
   2. Click on your user name
-  3. On the *User details* tab scroll down to the VPN password section
+  3. On the _User details_ tab scroll down to the VPN password section
-  4. Copy the *User name*
+  4. Copy the _User name_

 - [x] SSH key pair
       Your public key will be added to the `daos_admin` account on DAOS admin instance (bastion).
       When you connect to the instance as `daos_admin` you will need to use your private key.

-- [x] [Install Git](https://git-scm.com/downloads) for your platform Already installed in IBM Cloud Shell
+- [x] [Install Git](https://git-scm.com/downloads) for your platform

-- [x] [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) for your platform Already installed in IBM Cloud Shell
+- [x] [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) for your platform

 - [x] Set the following environment variables in your shell